krishnagopinath/serverless-bundle/README.md

     stats: false                    # Don't print out any Webpack output
     linting: true                   # Enable linting as a part of the build process
     esbuild: false                  # Use esbuild-loader instead of babel or ts for faster builds
-    generateStatsFile: false        # Creates a stats file that could be fed into bundle analyzing tools, more below
+    generateStatsFiles: false        # Creates stats files that could be used for bundle analyzing, more below
     disableForkTsChecker: false     # Disable the ForkTsChecker plugin, more below
     tsConfig: "tsconfig.json"       # Path to your 'tsconfig.json', if it's not in the root
     forceInclude:                   # Optional list of NPM packages that need to be included